objektwerks/resume/readme.md

 Summary
 -------
->I've been a software developer for 30+ years, having worked with Microsoft technologies, Java, Scala and more.
-During the past 11 years my focus has been on Scala, with the last 5 years defined by designing, building >and *optionally* publishing open source software.
+>I've been a software developer for 30+ years, having worked with Visual Basic/C++, Java, Scala and more.
+During the past 11 years my focus has been on Scala, to include designing, building and *optionally* publishing open source software during the last 5 years.

 Projects
 --------